Phasor/eth-og-client/avoiding_common_attacks.md

 # Avoiding Common Attacks

-I have utilised the following techniques, among other, to avoid common security attacks on this contract:
+I have utilised the following techniques, among other, to avoid common security attacks on NFT.sol:

 ## Re-Entrancy Guarding (SWC 107)